-B. Meet the Learning Outcomes and Course Approval Criteria for the relevant GE Area.
+2) Meet the Course Approval Criteria for the relevant GE Area.

-Developing the area outcomes will fall to the standing GE Subcommittee.
+Developing the course approval criteria will fall to the standing GE Subcommittee.

-C. Include a signature assignment that can be mapped to the identified program-level SSU GE Learning Outcomes and which will be assessed using GELO rubrics and must be made available to the GE Assessment committee along with student artifacts.
+- 3) Be 3 or fewer units, except for Upper Division courses specified in "Met-in-Major" section below.
+If sufficient seats are available in 3-unit courses in a (sub-)area, EPC and Academic Programs may approve additional exceptions. - 4) Be suitable to both majors and non-majors. - 5) Include a signature assignment that can be mapped to the identified program-level SSU GE Learning Outcomes and which will be assessed using GELO rubrics and must be made available to the GE Assessment committee along with student artifacts.